waqaraziz123/Tool-Development-for-the-MIMIC-III-Database/README.md

 # Tool Development for the MIMIC-III Database
-This repository contains code related to tool development for the MIMIC-III database.
+This repository contains codes related to tool development for the MIMIC-III database.